CuBoulder/lil_shrugger/README.md

 5. Copy over the files to the Pantheon Shrugger repo, e.g. `cp -R dist/* ../shrugger-8/shrugger`.

 6. Comment out the redirect code in `settings.php`.
+This part is needed in order to clear caches on Pantheon and load the new assets since Pantheon isn't built to host static sites.

 ```php
 // Redirect all requests to /shrugger.